Pere's team drops official statement, tells fans planning protest to stay calm

 Our Votes Will Count: Pere’s Team Releases Official Statement, Tells Fans Planning Protest to Stay Calm

-- Some of Pere's fans in a matter of hours already arranged to stage a protest and march done to Multichoice office
+- Some of Pere's fans in a matter of hours already arranged to stage a protest and march down to the Multichoice office

 - Pere's team is however on top of the situation and assured fans in a statement on social media that Big Brother organisers definitely know what they're doing with the twist